smgabier/gem-site/README.md

 # gem-site
 Technical DevOps Assessment Test

-This small test was created to evulate the skill set and understanding of a devops candidate.
+This small test was created to evaluate the skill set and understanding of a devops candidate.

 The environment requires the latest ubuntu docker image with the required packages to be installed